Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 ## Putting it all together

-The small JavaScript program below implements the complete workflow of session maintenance, segment retrieval, search, and tracking with support for A/B testing.
+The JavaScript program below implements the complete workflow of session maintenance, segment retrieval, search, and tracking with support for A/B testing.
 The general flow and data structures can be translated to any language.

 Error handling is largely omitted to focus on the more interesting bits.